-- A. 1.
-F 5.
-F - 2.
-T 6.
+- 2. T 6.
 T - 3.
 F 7.
 T - 4.
 T 8.
 T - B. 1.
 Although I have strong computer skills, I do not like taking online classes. - 2.
 Both online instruction and face-to-face classes are offered at this university. - 3.
 Students in online courses not only complete reading assignments but also participate in group discussions. - 4.
 In a classroom, I can get answers to my questions immediately, but I have to wait up to a day to get answers from my online professor. - 5.
-Students take exams in traditional face-to-face classes.
+Students take exams in traditional face-toface classes.
 Similarly, there are tests in online courses. - 6.
 Unlike my online courses, my face-to-face classes have given me a chance to make friends. - C. 1.
 There are both similarities and are differences in writing an academic paragraph and giving a formal speech in class. - 2.
 Students should give clear examples not only in academic writing but also in formal class Similarly presentations.
 Similar, both compositions and speeches should have a conclusion.

-- 3. The ideas in academic paragraphs must be completely developed both complete and logically just like the ideas in a formal presentation. - 4.
-You must pay attention to spelling when but you are writing, although you have the more difficult problem of correct pronunciation when you are giving a speech. - 5.
-Signals such as in conclusion and in summaryare equally important for academic paragraphs and formal speeches. - 6.
+- 3. The ideas in academic paragraphs must be completely developed both complete and logically just like the ideas in a formal presentation. - You must pay attention to spelling when but you are writing, although you have the more difficult problem of correct pronunciation when you are giving a speech. - 5.
+Signals such as in conclusion and in summary are equally important for academic paragraphs and formal speeches. - 6.
 I always feel nervous when I have to do a and timed writing in class, I am anxious and fearful when I stand up to give a speech, too.

-- A. 1.
-T 4.
-T
+1. Т 4. Т

-- 2. F 5.
+2. F 5.
 F

-- 3. T 6.
+3. Т 6.
 F

+A.
-- B. Paragraph 1: 2, 3, 1, 4 Paragraph 2: 2, 1, 4, 3

-- a great teacher.
+- B. Paragraph 1: 2, 3, 1, 4 Paragraph 2: 2, 1, 4, 3 - C. In short Mr. Smith had several qualities of a great teacher.
 He was well informed about his subject.
 In addition to knowledge Mr Smith had a great love of history, and his enthusiasm for it rubbed off on his students.
 Furthermore his lectures were well organized, and he returned papers and tests promptly even though he taught five different classes.
 His classes were interesting and he told funny stories to keep even the sleepiest student awake and engaged in learning.
 Mr. Smith taught more than just history Mr. Smith also taught us to love learning.

 - A. 1.
 Although

-- 4. but

-- 2. Despite
+- Despite

-- 5. While
+However

-- 3. However
+- but

+While

-- 6. In contrast
+- ver 6.
+In contrast

 - B. 1.
-F

-- 2. F 5.
+F 4.
+F 2.
+F 5.
 T

 - 3. T 6.
 T

 - C. 1.
-The owner of a restaurant on State Street said,

-"my profits increase by 27% during the
+The owner of a restaurant on State Street said, $\stackrel{M}{\longrightarrow}$ "my profits increase by 27% during the

+summer months X."

-- summer months X," - 2.
-"Customers," he said, "Enjoy eating outdoors in the fresh air and sunshine." - 3.
-One of the commuters who I interviewed stated, "I want to be able to relax and talk to my friends when I am on the train." - 4.
-"We are already overworked" explained a conductor on the train.
-He added, "there is no way to ensure that the train cars remain quiet." - 5.
-In his responses to my survey questions, one $\[mu]$ of my professors wrote, "we desperately need to increase the bandwidth on the school's wifi." - 6.
-"How can I teach effectively without hechnology?"
+2. "Customers," he said, "Enjoy eating outdoors in the fresh air and sunshine."

+- 3. One of the commuters who I interviewed stated, "I want to be able to relax and talk to my friends when I am on the train." - 5.
+In his responses to my survey questions, one W of my professors wrote, "we desperately need to increase the bandwidth on the school's wifi." - 6.
+"How can I teach effectively without h technology?"
 He asked. - 7.
 "We expect costs for electricity and cleaning staff to go up approximately 10%" said the president.